gokudomatic/eco-state-machine/README.md

 Finite State Machine script for Godot Engine

 This component is a standalone script with no dependency.
 It is compatible with every Godot version that supports signals and vcall.
 It allows to make moderatly complex machines, with attributes, timers and groups.
 Conditions are custom defined with dynamic method calls.
-When a transition happens, wether it was manual or automatic, a signal is sent, which allows to execute code for specific transitions.
+When a transition happens, whether it was manual or automatic, a signal is sent, which allows to execute code for specific transitions.

 The machine is not meant to be extended but rather instanciated.
 By itself it doesn't manage parallel state machines, but nothing prevents to set multiple machines and have a manager who make them communicate.